toptensoftware/tapetool/readme.md

 The output of this processing kind can't be re-read by tapetool

+### --filter[:from]

+Renders a new wave file from an input wave file, applying the --smooth, --dcoffset and --amplify manipulations

+This can be used to apply multiple smoothing passes for example.

 ### --samples[:from]

 Dumps the raw samples of a wave file (can't be used with text input data).
 If `from` is specified